Pfizer job cuts highlight Irish exposure to patent expiries

 Eight of the world’s top 10 pharmaceutical companies operate in Ireland.
 The sector employs around 25,000, according to business lobby group IBEC, and last year produced 26 billion euros ($32 billion) worth of products, representing 28 percent of total goods exported.

-But many top pharmaceutical group face a wave of patent expiries in the next few years and are struggling to find lucrative replacements, leaving their staff exposed to cutbacks.
+But many top pharmceutical group face a wave of patent expiries in the next few years and are struggling to find lucrative replacements, leaving their staff exposed to cutbacks.

 “Patent expiry means greater competition which impacts global demand and we need to readjust the scale of our manufacturing operations,” Pfizer Vice President Paul Duffy said in a statement on Wednesday.